 (GROSS COWORKER exits.)

-CLYDE: Now staying on the theme of workplace nightmares, I present to you the Pushy Boss.
+CLYDE: Now let’s switch gears from the workplace to the political arena.
+I present to you the Partisan Extremist.

 WALLY: (to CLYDE) How long does he go on like this?